Flattering Summer Fashion for Women Over 50

 I Like to Look Stylish in Summer

 I am over 50 and looking for some great summer fashions.
-I am searching for some outfits that are stylish and that I will enjoy wearing without looking too young—you know, the "Trying too hard" and "No she didn't!" look.
+I am searching for outfits that are stylish and that I will enjoy wearing without looking too young—you know, the "trying too hard" and "no she didn't!" look.